|Jump to section:|

 We display conservation information on our species pages with an icon for each state that the species is listed on.
 Let’s use Lathamus discolor (Swift Parrot) as an example, critically endangered in Australia and the ACT, and Endangered in NSW, QLD, SA, TAS, VIC (Figure 1).

 Figure 1.
 Lathamus discolor (swift parrot) conservation status

-The ALA runs data sensitivity checks as part of the data upload process.
-Depending on the nature of the sensitivity, records are:
+We run data sensitivity checks as part of the data upload process.
+Depending on the nature of the sensitivity, records are either:

 - Withheld (e.g. Wollemi Pine)